kaser137/Astro_pictures/README.md

 returns a list of images.
 5. `send_document(token, chat_id, document)`, this function send "document" to the Telegram chat (with "chat_id"), "token" is your token for telegram bot
-6. `publish_images_to_telegram(token, chat_id, dir_pictures, period=14400, picture=None, attempt_timeout=20)`, this
+6. `publish_images_to_telegram(token, chat_id, dir_pictures, period=14400, attempt_timeout=20)`, this
-function periodical publishes random photo from directory "dir_picture", if "picture" omitted.
-In case, when is "picture", the function publishes this image.
-The "token" is your token for telegram bot, "chat_id" is ID for your chat where your bot is administrator, "period" is period of publishing in seconds(default: 14400 seconds=4 hours), if connection failed, next attempt repeats after "attempt_timeout" (default=20 seconds).
+function periodical publishes random photo from directory "dir_picture".
+The "token" is your token for telegram bot, "chat_id" is ID for your chat, where your bot is administrator, "period" is period of publishing in seconds (default:
+14400 seconds=4 hours), if connection failed, next attempt repeats after "attempt_timeout" (default=20 seconds).

 About `collect_pictures.py` and `bot_telegram.py` was said upper, in "How it works?".